Back to Blog

 For 50+ questions tailored to each specialization, see our complete question bank.

-There are 5 US consulates in India that process F1 visas.
-Important: They all follow identical guidelines.
-There's no "easy" consulate — officers rotate between locations, and your record is visible everywhere.
+Five US consulates process F1 visas in India: Delhi, Mumbai, Chennai, Hyderabad, and Kolkata.
+They all follow identical guidelines — there's no "easy" consulate.
+Officers rotate between locations, and your record is visible everywhere.
+Pick based on wait times and convenience, not perceived leniency.

 Warning: "Consulate shopping" — applying at a different consulate after denial — is a red flag that officers specifically watch for.
 Choose based on convenience, not perceived ease.